 The Glorious Revolution and the accession of William and Mary set Britain on a course of war with France.
 Britain would enter the continent at the head of a Grand Coalition to prevent France from conqueing the Dutch Republic and Europe as a whole.
 It would be the largest British military commitment since the Hundred Years War--also against France.
 And it would last more than a hundred years and not be settled until Waterloo (1815).
 The untimely death of first Mary and then William brough Mary's sister Anne to the throne.
 Anne decided to continue the War.
 King Louis XIV is said to have remarked that he knew he was getting old when women made war upon him.

-The Battle of Quebec would prove to be the key engagement of The French and Indian War and thus the strugle between Britain and France to control North America.
+The Battle of Quebec would prove to be the key engagement of French and Indian War and thus the strugle between Britain and France to control North America.
 At the time it was not understood the huge historical consequences.
-The British had to assault a well dortfied city in the middle of the North American continent.
+The British had to assault a well fortfied city in the middle of the North American continent.
 The importance of the struggle could be forseen by simply looking at a map.
 Before Quebec, Britain controlled a narroe fringe of the Coninent along the eastern seaboard.
 Affter Quebec they much of the Continent with the only sizeable settler population.
 The English language and British culture would come to dominate Nort America.
 But North America except for a narrow Atlantic coastal strip was still a wildreness.
 No one at the time could forsee that an industriial powerhouse would arise in that wilderness to not only rival, but eclipse Europe itself.
 This would largely determine the history of the 20th century.

 Picking the most decisivev battle of the Revolutionary War is no easy matter.
 Another potential choice is the Battle of Trenton (1776), because it kept Washington and his army in the field.
 Never again did the Americans come so close to defeat.
 The Battle of Saratoga was also critical.
 The British by 1777 knew they were no longer fighting a rag-tag force of rable., but most military commanders assumed that victory was still assured.
 Saratoga was the culmination of the second major British offensive in North America.
 This was part of a British master plan for the summer of 1777 to split the Colonies.
 General Johnny Burgoyne would drive south from Canada and seize Albany.
 General Clinton would drive north up the Hudson Valley and join up with Burgoyne at Albany.
 A smaller British army commanded by Barry St Leger and made up primarily of native Americans would seize Fort Stanwix and move on Albany from the West.
 Not only would the Colonies be split, but any defending American force might be captured in mass.
 The plan poorly conceived and did not take in account the problems of moving through the wilderness where roads did not exist or the consequences on American public opinion of using a Native American force.
 Perhaps the greatest weakness was planning a campaign in the depyths of the wilderness where British forces would be unsupported by the Royal Navy.
 The plan was put in motion with Burgoyne moving south from Canada (June).
 At first it seemed to be going well.
 The British seized Fort Ticonderoga without a fight.
 After Lake Champgne, Burgoyne found it increasingly difficult to move his cimbersome army complete with camp followers through the heavily wooded American wildreness.
 There were substantial losses of men through sickness and low-level attacks from militiamen.
 Burgoyne sent a column to supress the militia, but they were badly mauled at Bennington.
 The British western force invested Ft.
 Stanwix.
 A small American force commanded by Benedict Arnold managed to save Fort Stanwix in the Mohawk Valley and disperse the Native American forces.
 The small British force retired to Canada.
 Arnold joined the American commander defending Albany, Horatio Gates, who had moved north to Saratoga where he chose a strong defensive position.
 Arnold and Gates quaraled over the conduct of the battle.
 Burgoyne moves on the American forces (September 17).
 Arnold and riflemen under Daniel Morgan attack the British center column at Freeman's Farm.
 They are joined by Gates' main army.
 Although at the end if the figting an British flanking attack forces them to withdraw to their fortified positions.
 The British retained possession of the battlefield atFreeman's Farm and built redoubts where they waited 3 weeks for Clinton to arrive from the south.
 The American force was still swelling.
 The fighting had stopped the British advance and had inflicted very serious losses on Burgoyne's army which was already depleted from the treck through the wildeness and the defeat at Bennington.
 The British use of Native American allies inflamed the backwoods Americans.
 Large numbers joined Gates' forces, swelling his force to 12,000 more than double Burgoyne's army.
 Meanwhile his supplies were running low and in the middle of the American backwoods there was no way to resupply his army.
 Burgoyne decided probe the American lines and struck at the left flan (October 7).
 The British and German mercenaries are beaten back with heavy losses and the loss of Breymann Redoubt.
 Again Arnold, who had been releaved of command by Gates, played a key role in the fighting and is severely wounded.
 Burgoune is forced to retire north to to Saratoga Heights with his 4,000 remaining troops (October 8).
 The American force swells to over 20,000 men which Gates used to suuround Burgoyne's army.
 He no longer had the option of retiring back to Canada.
 Burgoyne was still hopeful that the British southern force would soon reach him, but in fact they had not even begun to move north.
 Burgoyne had no choice but to surrender.
 When Gates threatened a final assault, Burgoyne finally surrendered (October 17).
 The news electrified the Colonies.
 Many did not believe a British field army could be defeated.
 The surrender of an entire British field army to colonial rebels shocked the world.
 The British defeat resulted in a sense of the bitterness and despair for the nation that could have so easily possessed the whole of North America and all the potential consequences for the European ballance of power.
 Not only was the British attempt to divide the Colonists defeated at Saratoga, but it convinced the French to enter the War, a crucial development to the American cause.
 Gates' victory at Saratoga was in lrge part due to Arnold;s actions.
 Even so, is fame led to him being appointed to command the American southern army which he led to destruction putting the American cause in peril.
 Gates fled from the battefield at the height of the fighting..